FREE TRIAL UPGRADE!

 Drivers must:

-• Until a CDL or CLP driver's licensing authority transitions to the direct update process from the National Registry, provide each new medical certificate to the driver licensing authority so the information can be placed into their driving record (June 23,2025, is the deadline for all licensing authorities to be connected to the National Registry.);
+• Until a CDL or CLP driver's licensing authority transitions to the direct update process from the National Registry, provide each new medical certificate to the driver licensing authority so the information can be placed into their driving record (June 23,2025, was the deadline for all licensing authorities to be connected to the National Registry.);

 • Provide a copy of the certificate to each motor carrier employer as proof of certification for up to 15 days, until an updated driving record can be obtained; and